Nd0102/AirBnB_clone/README.md

 This AirBnB clone project works with a console that uses the cmd python module.
-This project was built with OOP so you can create, show, all, update, destroy BaseModels, places or Cities objects among others.
+This project was built with OOP so you can create, show, all, update, destroy BaseModels, places or Cities objects among others .